famiclone6502/DIY_Datalink_Adapter/README.md

 - Selzby and leandromarceddu on the unofficial Pico Discord for their hints and encouragement
 - PhiLho on a Processing.org forum post for their bitwise info
 - [Shilbo][Shilbo] for providing a 3D printable case for the Pico version
+- [MuddledBox] for providing step-by-step instructions in VMware Workstation

 # Disclaimer
  I am not a professional programmer.
 This is my first Github project.
 Please be kind. 😬<br><br>